edzabrensky/rshell/README.md

 <h2>Bugs
 ----
 * After running tests, there are occasions where <code>exit</code> has to be typed twice to successfully end the program
+* Invalid commands occasionally have the wrong error message associated with them; in particular, the error message's source will be from the terminal instead of from the program